NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - All identifiers should be treated as case sensitive.
  - Non-parameterized string literals must be placed inside single quotes `' '`.
  - SQL keywords should be ALL CAPS.
- - Database NULL is treated as unknown value.
+ - Database NULL should be treated as unknown value.

 ## Targets and Version Support
 Any stable core functions and features contributed to Nelliel must be fully functional with the minimum versions listed below in addition to all later versions of the software.
 These minimum requirements will change over time due to certain circumstances including (but not limited to):